GrigorijSkult/PokerHandsComparingAlgorithm/ReadMe.md

 # Java algorithm for comparing the strength of Texas Hold'em Hands.
 This repository contains working code sample for comparing the strength of Texas Hold'em Hands.
 The algorithm counts the best possible combination out of 5 board cards and 2 hand cards and perform the standard output of hand list sorted by strength.

+Project status: comparing the strength of Texas Hold'em hands - _finished, tested_;

 ## Code Examples